lidalei/LinearLogisticRegSpark/README.md

-# MPML
+# Linear Logistic Regression with Spark
 Project of Massively Parallel Machine Learning at UPM 2016 / 2017.

-In this Project, Linear Regression is implemented based on Spark and Saprk SQL.
-In addition, Logistic Regression is implemented.
+In this Project, Linear Regression and Logistic Regression are implemented based on Spark and Saprk SQL.

 * Linear Regression uses Normal Equation and RMSE (Root Mean Squared Error) as a metric.